joaogci/SSE/README.md

 # Stochastic Series Expansion - SSE

+Please cite the code uising the citation file provided in the repository.

 Implementation of Stochastic Series Expansion (SSE) Monte Carlo method for the spin-S XXZ model.
 This version uses the Directed Loops [1] method for the loop update.
 The Hamiltonian of the simulated system is given by